 Did Ivacy Leak Personal Data in the Past?

+No, Ivacy VPN didn't leak personal data in the past.
 We're happy to say that Ivacy seems dedicated to its zero-logs policy.
 You can find the required legal information clearly presented on Ivacy's site, where you’ll see that the company hasn’t been involved in any cases of collecting or providing data about its users.